demisto/content-docs/docs/integrations/pack-docs.md

 ## Pack Keywords, Tags, Use-cases & Categories
 In order to classify packs and make them easier to find, there are a number of pack metadata elements that you can use:
 - ***Use-case*** -- a name of a situation in which packs can be used - usually the pack name.
+The optional values for use-cases are:

 - ***Tags*** -- words from the same semantic field of the use-case.
 These make it easier to find packs using filters or the search bar, and are visible on the screen to help understand what the pack is and its benefit to users.
+The optional values for tags are:

 - ***Keywords*** -- operate like tags but aren't displayed in the UI.